Dlang for JavaScript Developers - Functions and Control Flow

 };

 Closures don’t need the type annotations if the type annotation can be inferred by looking at the function call that receives the type annotation, but I’ve added them here for clarity.
-JavaScript has a stage 1 proposal for the pipeline operator.
-Dlang has a similar, more powerful syntax: the uniform function call syntax.
-(UFCS)

 // JavaScript (with transpiler)